13 accredited programs. Compare programs, get details, and request info.

-Certification Requirements: To become a certified Advanced Emergency Medical Technician in Ohio, you must complete an accredited training program and pass the NREMT (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Registry of Emergency Medical Technicians certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Advanced Emergency Medical Technician in Ohio, you must complete an accredited training program and pass the NREMT cognitive and psychomotor exams.
+National Registry of Emergency Medical Technicians certification is recognized nationwide.

 Program Options: AEMT programs in Ohio are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 Designed for certified EMTs, this course advances skills in patient assessment, shock therapy, and pharmacological intervention.
 Students learn through didactic, lab, and clinical formats before taking the National Registry AEMT test.
 The curriculum is split between theory and practical experience.